 Trends and Latest Developments

 Infrared thermometers have also seen significant advancements in recent years.
-Modern infrared thermometers are more accurate and reliable than their predecessors, thanks to improved sensor technology and sophisticated algorithms that compensate for variations in emissivity and ambient conditions.
+So modern infrared thermometers are more accurate and reliable than their predecessors, thanks to improved sensor technology and sophisticated algorithms that compensate for variations in emissivity and ambient conditions.
 These thermometers are now widely used in industries such as food service, manufacturing, and healthcare, where non-contact temperature measurement is essential.

 In addition to technological advancements, there is a growing emphasis on calibration and quality control in temperature measurement.
 Many organizations and regulatory bodies now require regular calibration of thermometers used in critical applications, such as food safety and healthcare.
 Calibration standards and procedures are becoming more standardized and rigorous, helping to ensure the accuracy and reliability of temperature measurements across different industries.